rickwysocki/littleGhost/README.md

 npm init -y
 ```

-Finally, you'll run a Node script that will build your site from the Tailwind files.
-You'll need to run this script to update your site any time you change Tailwind-related content in layout files.
+Finally, run a Node script to build your site from the Tailwind files.

 ```
 npm run build-tw
 ```

-I recommend the following if you want to do more extensive editing of theme layouts:
+[NOTE]
+.Editing Tailwind Files
+====
+If you like to tinker below the hood, you'll need to run ```npm run build-tw``` to update your site any time you change Tailwind-related content.
+If you want to do extensive editing of this content, I recommend the following:

 1. Navigate to your theme folder in a separate command-line window.
-2. Run npx tailwindcss -i ./assets/main.css -o ./assets/style.css --watch`
+2. Run ```npx tailwindcss -i ./assets/main.css -o ./assets/style.css --watch```

-This will automatically rebuild your site any time you make changes.
+This will rebuild your CSS automatically any time you make changes.
+====

-## Configuring Your Site
+== Configuring Your Site

-Your site won't work quite yet.
-First, you'll need to add some information to your config.toml file.
-Note that you should add this to _your_ config file in the root directory of your Hugo site, not to the theme.toml file included in the Little Ghost Theme files.
+You need to add some content to your ```config.toml``` file before your site will run.

 ```
 baseURL = ""